 To help clean up the city and the GCPD, Barnes decides to assemble a strike force of four fresh-faced police academy cadets.
-He selects young people on purpose because they are full of “faith and hope in the system” and haven’t been corrupted yet by outside influences or cynicism.
+He selects young people on purpose because they are full of “faith and hope in the system” and haven’t been corrupted by outside influences or cynicism.
 The fact he places Jim Gordon in charge over them is a smart move.
-Looking a little more deeply into it, four is a number rife with symbolism and is probably most commonly tied to the four elements (i.e. earth, wind, water, and fire).
+Looking a little more deeply into it, four is a number rife with symbolism and is most commonly tied to the four elements (i.e. earth, wind, water, and fire).
 If you count Jim among their number, that brings the total to five; and in keeping with the element connection here, five is seen as the “number” for spirit, the binding agent that keeps the elements, which are seen as in conflict, in line.
 It is way too early to tell whether or not these recruits will branch out and become less than background cast, but it’s easy to see how Jim will be the moral glue to bind them together – provided these aren’t just “red shirts” slated to be killed off in the weeks to come.

 Some bad signs to me of this already are: